 Whatever state your roof is in today, the end goal should be an insulated roof that meets the government’s insulation targets.

 It makes sound economic sense.
-And it’s part of a legal requirement if you’re building a new roof - or refurbishing at least 50% of a roof that sits over a living space.
+And it’s part of a legal requirement if you’re building a new roof – or refurbishing at least 50% of a roof over a living space.

-So any work we do for you will comply with Part L of the 2010 Building Regulations: Conservation of Fuel and Power.
+So any work we do for you will comply with Part L of the 2010 Building Regulations: Conservation of Fuel and Power Volume 1: Dwellings 2021 Editions with 2023 Amendments or Volume 2: Buildings other than dwellings if it is a commercial building.

-There’s a lot of confusion around this, so it deserves an explanation.
+There’s a lot of confusion around this, so it deserves some explanation.

 The government wants to limit every property’s impact on the environment.
 So targets are set around “U-Values” – the measurement used to score building materials for energy efficiency.